BOOST CONFERENCE LEADERSHIP TEAM

 Mary Jo Ginty is the Regional Lead/Program Coordinator overseeing the Los Angeles County Office of Education (LACOE) After School Technical Assistance Unit.
 This Unit provides staff training and development, consultation and technical assistance services to the 1300+ school sites providing after school programs funded through the After School Education and Safety Program (ASES) and/or 21st Century Community Learning Center grants.
 Over 130,000 students participate in these programs which also provide over 10,000 employment opportunities in the county.
 Ms. Ginty directed and oversaw after school programs at the elementary, middle and high school level; she has experienced the power of change these programs bring to students and their families.
 Her professional experiences over the past years include: Owner of a successful consulting firm, highschool teacher, high school principal, college professor, lobbyist and community organizer.
 She holds a Masters in Business Administration (MBA) from UCLA and a Bachelors Degree in Business and Social Welfare Administration from Ursuline College.
 Her spare time is spent enjoying her family, leading a Junior Girl Scout troop, music and cooking in all forms and sitting on the Board of Directors of her 10 year old daughter’s school.

-Bobby Klein is the Director of Public Relations and Marketing for the Mission Valley YMCA in San Diego, CA. He specializes in new media marketing via social networks, video, web and design.
-Before moving to his current position he was the Operations Director for the Youth Institute, a nationally recognized youth program based in Long Beach, CA. During his time with the Youth Institute, the program expanded from 3 to 13 sites and the first ever National Youth Institute Conference took place.
-He has also trained and authored trainings for Afterschool University, a national training organization that promotes best practices in after school programming.
-Bobby holds a Master's Degree from Azusa Pacific University in Educational Counseling and has recently started a creative design company.
-Bobby enjoys quality design, snowboarding, cycling and camping.
-He is married to his self-proclaimed high school sweetheart, Jenny.
-They currently reside in their hometown of Escondido, CA.
+Bobby Klein is a Regional Marketing Director for the YMCA of San Diego County.
+He specializes in new media marketing via social networks, video, web and design.
+Before moving to his current position he was the Operations Director for the Youth Institute, a nationally recognized youth program based in Long Beach, CA. He has also trained and authored trainings for Afterschool University, a national training organization that promotes best practices in after school programming.
+Bobby holds a Master's Degree from Azusa Pacific University in Educational Counseling and does graphic and web design on the side.
+Bobby enjoys quality design, snowboarding, cycling and fishing from his kayak.

 Marisol Moreno-Villegas, Education Coordinator

-Marisol Moreno, has been working in the after school field for the last nine years.
-Originally starting out as a front line staff as a tutor, she has worked her way up to her current position as Education Coordinator for Options in Covina, CA. Her passion for this field came from her experience growing up in East L.A, where she was lucky to have both encouraging and empowering educators as well as educators on the other end of the spectrum; uninspired and indifferent, an experience she has taken to heart and learned from.
+Marisol Moreno is an Education Coordinator for the Options for Learning Enrichment Program, she loves working with the youth and inspiring her students and teachers.
+She has worked in the after school field for over 10 years now and has loved every minute of it.
+Her passion for this field came from her experience growing up in East L.A, where she was lucky to have both encouraging and empowering educators as well as educators on the other end of the spectrum; uninspired and indifferent, an experience she has taken to heart and learned from.
 She graduated from CSUN in 2009 with a degree in Chicana/o Studies, a major she chose because of her roots as well as for her passion and love for her community and the history of its people.
-She has been described as quirky and energetic, which are two things that come in handy when working in the after school world.
-During her spare time she loves to be with the love of her life, her fiancé Rodrigo Corona and her two dogs Diego and Davito, she loves the great outdoors and reading.
+She has been described as quirky and energetic, which are two things that come in handy when working in the after school field.

 Michelle R. Perrenoud, Project Coordinator